edrpls/chrome-extensions-what-why-how/post.md

     /* handle mesages from other pages */
 })

-/* Send a message throught the port */ port.postMessage({
+/* Send a message through the port */ port.postMessage({
     code: "sendRequest"
 });